-At Insignia Financial there is active engagement with the Group People & Remuneration Committee, Group Risk & Compliance Committee, IFL Board and RSE Boards (I.O.O.F.
-Investment Management Ltd, Oasis Fund Management Limited, OnePath Custodians Pty Limited & NULIS Nominees (Australia) Ltd) on goal setting, performance assessment and remuneration review processes.
-In 2022, for the second year, a joint meeting of the Group People & Remuneration, Group Risk and Compliance and Group Audit committees was convened as part of our end of year performance and remuneration review process to discuss, provide feedback and reach agreement on risk considerations.
-This year, the joint committee meeting was extended to include the RSE Boards' Chair and RSE Risk Committees' Chair to contribute to the discussion.
-The intent is to broadened this further in the coming year to include the Regulated Entity (RE) Board Chair and RE Risk Committee Chair to further strengthen risk and remuneration outcomes.
+At Insignia Financial there is active engagement with the Group People & Remuneration Committee, the Group Risk and Compliance Committee, the Insignia Financial Ltd Board and the boards of registrable superannuation entities (RSEs) (I.O.O.F.
+Investment Management Ltd, Oasis Fund Management Limited, OnePath Custodians Pty Limited and NULIS Nominees (Australia) Ltd) on goal setting, performance assessment and remuneration review processes.
+In 2022, for the second year, a joint meeting of the Group People & Remuneration, Group Risk and Compliance and Group Audit committees was convened as part of our end-of-year performance and remuneration review process to discuss, provide feedback and reach agreement on risk considerations.
+This year, the joint committee meeting was extended to include the RSE board chairs and RSE risk committee chairs to contribute to the discussion.
+The intent is to broadened this further in the coming year to include the board chairs and risk committees of regulated entities' to further strengthen risk and remuneration outcomes.

-The compliance learning framework was reshaped in 2022 with modules now delivered on a quarterly, rather than annual basis.
+The compliance learning framework was reshaped in 2022 with modules now delivered on a quarterly rather than annual basis.
 We are confident this change in sequencing, which was supported by strong communication and leader education, delivers a better experience and greater retention of learning outcomes.